DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-The PC will need to have the right IP address in order to connect to the domain.
-You need to put the IP address of your Domain Name Server in the "Preferred DNS Server: "  Refer to \[[#Creating Static IP Addresses]] on how to get to the "Internet Protocol Version 4 (TCP/IPv4) Properties".
+The PC must have the correct IP address to connect to the domain.
+Enter the IP address of your Domain Name Server in the 'Preferred DNS Server' field.
+For instructions on accessing the 'Internet Protocol Version 4 (TCP/IPv4) Properties,' refer to <a href="

 <br>
 <br>